-Disney turns to profit as reopened parks bolster revenue
+Disney swings to profit as reopened parks bolster revenue

 The streaming industry leader, Netflix, has had some growing pains this year after 2020′s record-setting subscriber gains and as competition increases.

 Marvel’s “Black Widow” came out in July and brought in the biggest domestic box-office haul this year, but Disney’s pandemic strategy of releasing it simultaneously on Disney+, for $30 a pop, led to Hollywood drama.
-Its star, Scarlett Johansson, sued Disney, saying they deprived her of potential earnings from the theater screenings.
+Its star, Scarlett Johansson, sued Disney, saying it deprived her of potential earnings from the theater screenings.
 Her pay is based in part on the film’s box office.

+“Our direct-to-consumer business is the company’s top priority,” said CEO Bob Chapek on an investor call.

-Revenue at the media and entertainment distribution division rose 18% to $12.68 billion.
-Excluding one-time items, earnings were 80 cents per share.
+Revenue at the media and entertainment distribution division, which includes the streaming services, the TV networks and the company’s huge movie business, rose 18% to $12.68 billion.